South Okanagan Yoga Academy Policies

 - if a student behaves with bad conduct (bad conduct is violation of the Code of Conduct, gossip, harassment, bullying, or any other behavior that is inappropriate or disruptive to the welfare of the program or to fellow students)

-If SOYA decides to end the student’s participation in the program due to any of the above circumstances, the student is not entitled to any prior payments or fees.
+If SOYA decides to end the student’s participation in the program due to any of the above circumstances, the student is not entitled to any refunds for prior payments or fees.
 All prior payments and fees are non-refundable and non-transferable.

 Cancellation, Withdrawal and Refunds from Online, Hybrid or Immersion Programs